tamasstummer/FlashAnApplication/README.md

 What steps are needed before first run:
  - get python3
- - get cygwin or WSL
+ - get cygwin or WSL (or wget with Chocolatey and it will work from PS)
  - in ~/config/config_parameters.yaml update the paths accordingly

 Command switches: